PSH-Computing-AI-club/competition-spring-2025/rules-and-regulations.md

 ### 4.9.
 What happens if there is still a draw after sudden death?

-If no AI player scores wins three matches between the best-of-five matches and the sudden death matches, then a winner will be chosen at random.
+If no AI player wins three matches between the best-of-five matches and the sudden death matches, then a winner will be chosen at random.

 ### 4.10.
 Will I be able to see the results individual matches of a matchup?